 While it is legal for you to use recreational marijuana as long as you are at least age 21, the marijuana laws do not prevent employers from setting policies to require drug-free workplaces.
 This means that you can be fired by your employer for being a recreational marijuana user.

-Similarly, while it might not be a crime for you to possess a small amount of marijuana, you could lose your job if you possess it at work or arrive for your shift while high.
+Similarly, while it might not be a crime for you to possess a small amount of marijuana, you could lose your job if you possess it at work or arrive for your shift while high under the influence.

 What Constitutes Reasonable Suspicion and Probable Cause?